-Overall, 31(10.1%) of study participants reported use of any substance before pregnancy and of these the majority of use was alcohol related; i.e. 21(67.7%).
-The remaining used only Khat at least once in lifetime.
+Overall, 31(10.1%) of study participants reported the use of any substance before pregnancy and of these the majority of use was alcohol-related; i.e. 21(67.7%).
+The remaining used only Khat at least once in a lifetime.
 Regarding substance used during the last pregnancy, 18(5.8%) respondents used any kind of substance, and all of them used alcohol.

 History of known illness among postpartum mothers

-Of the total study participants, 31(10.1%) had known history of mental illness.
-In addition, 44(14.3%) study respondents had family history of known mental illness and 28(9.1%) had diagnosed diabetes mellitus and hypertension.
+Of the total study participants, 31(10.1%) had a known history of mental illness.
+In addition, 44(14.3%) study respondents had a family history of known mental illness and 28(9.1%) had diagnosed diabetes mellitus and hypertension.